jwagner/simplex-noise.js/README.md

 ```

 You can also pass in a seed string which will then be used to initialize
-the noise using the built in alea PRNG.
+the noise using the alea PRNG.
 ```javascript
 const simplex = new SimplexNoise('seed'),
     value2d = simplex.noise2D(x, y),